-Poet Akbar Allahabadi becomes Akbar Prayagraj on UP education body website, name restored later
+Poet Akbar Allahabadi becomes Akbar Prayagraj on UP education body website, hacking claimed

-The Uttar Pradesh Higher Education Service Commission claimed that the website had been hacked.

-An official website of an Uttar Pradesh government body which had called famous poet Akbar Allahabadi “Akbar Prayagraj” restored the original name on Wednesday morning after social media users flagged the faux pas.
+The name was restored after several social media users flagged the error.

-However, the chairperson of Uttar Pradesh Higher Education Service Commission claimed that the website had been hacked, PTI reported.
+An Uttar Pradesh government body on Wednesday claimed that its website had been hacked after social media users flagged that it referred to famous poet Akbar Allahabadi as “Akbar Prayagraj”, PTI reported.
+The name was restored on Wednesday morning.

-Syed Akbar Hussain, a nineteenth-century poet used the pen name Akbar Allahabadi, as he was born in a town close to the Uttar Pradesh city.
+Syed Akbar Hussain, a 19-century poet used the pen name Akbar Allahabadi, as he was born in a town close to the Uttar Pradesh city.
 The Uttar Pradesh government had changed the name of the city of Allahabad to Prayagraj in October 2018.

 On Tuesday, several social media users shared screenshots of a page on the Uttar Pradesh Higher Education Service Commission’s website that showed the pen names of him and two other poets – Tegh Allahabadi and Rashid Allahabadi – as “Pragyagraj”.